 I asked our tour guide about this and he said that if the whales are annoyed with the people, they will swim below the surface to avoid you.
 They come to the top to eat the plankton that is on the surface of the water.
 If they want to get away from you, they just go down and swim to another area.

-Overall, I’d definitely say yes!
+Overall, I’d say yes, the whale shark tour is worth it!
 There are positives and negatives to every experience, but I am really glad that we went on this tour and I would definitely do it again.

 More Posts About Mexico: